syncfusion-content/wpf-docs/wpf/Diagram/UndoRedo.md

 ## Start group action

-`BeginComposite()` method of `HistoryManager` class allows to log multiple actions at a time in the history manager stack.
-It is ease a undo or revert the changes made in the diagram in a single undo/redo process instead of revert every actions one by one.
+The `BeginComposite()` method of `HistoryManager` class allows you to log multiple actions at a time in the history manager stack.
+It is easier to undo or revert the changes made in the diagram in a single undo/redo process instead of reverting every actions one by one.

 {% tabs %}
 {% highlight C# %}